pennmem/neurorad_pipeline/README.md

 The pipeline ensures that each of the six tasks:
 * creation of `Localization` object
 * calculation of transforms
-* correction of coordinates (dykstra, not yet fully implemented)
+* correction of coordinates (following [Dysktra et. al. 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3288767/))
 * addition of atlas labels
 * addition of MNI coordinates
 * writing of final file